-The 2018 project will focus on the diversity of the cultural landscape Upper Middle Rhine Valley and illustrate – both during the hands-on part and the educational part – different aspects of the maintenance of the World Heritage site.
+The 2018 project focussed on the diversity of the cultural landscape Upper Middle Rhine Valley and illustrated – both during the hands-on part and the educational part – different aspects of the maintenance of the World Heritage site.

-The first week will be dedicated to the cultural aspects of the site and will take place at Marksburg Castle.
+The first project week has been dedicated to the cultural aspects of the site and took place at Marksburg Castle.

-During the practical work the participants will work in the outer bailey of the castle to make a new museum area in the heritage site accessible for visitors.
-In the frame of the educational part the participants will gain background knowledge about Marksburg Castle itself, but also about the different uses of fortresses from the middle age till nowadays as well as about the potentials and challenges of the conservation, the restoration and the management of historical complexes in general.
+During the practical work the participants worked in the outer bailey of the castle to make a new museum area in the heritage site accessible for visitors.
+Within the framework of the educational part the participants gained background knowledge about Marksburg Castle itself, but also about the different uses of fortresses from the middle age till nowadays as well as about the potentials and challenges of the conservation, the restoration and the management of historical complexes in general.

-The second week will be dedicated to the traditional dry stone walls that are outstanding characteristics of the cultural landscape Upper Middle Rhine Valley, but are partly in a very bad state.
+The second project week has been dedicated to the traditional dry stone walls that are outstanding characteristics of the cultural landscape Upper Middle Rhine Valley, but are partly in a very bad state.

 In Spay, a village on the left bank of the Rhine, some years ago a very active citizens initiative named "Green Thumb" had been founded that cares for the local environment.
 In 2017, in the frame of a European Heritage Volunteers Partner Project the restoration of damaged parts of historic dry stone walls had been restored in an inspiring cooperation of this local initiative and international volunteers from three continents.
-In 2018, the project will continue: Under the professional guidance of experienced craftsmen and with the active support of local citizens damaged parts of the historical dry stone walls along a highly frequented hiking trail crossing the former wine yards in the direct neighbourhood of Spay will be restored and additional knowledge about this traditional technique will be provided to the participants.
+In 2018, the project continued: Under the professional guidance of experienced craftsmen and with the active support of local citizens damaged parts of the historical dry stone walls along a highly frequented hiking trail crossing the former wine yards in the direct neighbourhood of Spay have been restored and additional knowledge about this traditional technique has been provided to the participants.

-Finally, the participants will support the maintenance of biotopes in and around abandoned vineyards.
+Finally, the participants supported the maintenance of biotopes in and around abandoned vineyards.

-During all these activities the participants will have the opportunity to get to know different places of the Upper Middle Rhine Valley, to gain practical skills and to learn about the rich history of the region as well as about biodiversity and the endangered fauna and flora.
-The study part will give the theoretical background and bring the project into a wider public.
-It will include meetings with the press and a presentation held by the participants about UNESCO World Heritage sites of their home countries.
+During all these activities the participants had the opportunity to get to know different places of the Upper Middle Rhine Valley, to gain practical skills and to learn about the rich history of the region as well as about biodiversity and the endangered fauna and flora.
+The study part provided the theoretical background and brought the project into a wider public.
+It included meetings with the press and a presentation held by the participants about UNESCO World Heritage sites of their home countries.

-As in the previous years, the project will be carried out in the frame of the UNESCO World Heritage Volunteers initiative.
+As in the previous years, the project has been carried out within the framework of the UNESCO World Heritage Volunteers initiative.

-The project will take place from August, 12th, to August, 25th, 2018 and will be organised in cooperation with Deutsche Burgenvereinigung (German Fortresses' Association) and the citizens initiative "Grüner Daumen" ("Green Thumb") Spay.
+The project has been organized in cooperation with Deutsche Burgenvereinigung (German Fortresses' Association) and the citizens initiative "Grüner Daumen" ("Green Thumb") Spay.